Helsby High School: Comprehensive

 In the predominantly Labour-led governments of the 1960s and 1970s, educational trends tended toward comprehensive schooling for all.
 This was to lead eventually to the merger of the two schools, and the end of the merged school's existence as a grammar school.

-In 1977 the last 11+ cohort was admitted but they were only to enjoy one year in the grammar school as in 1978, the two grammar schools were merged by the LEA, with support from the Governing Body (please see minutes of the Governing Body from the 1970s), into a single comprehensive school, to serve a similar area as the grammar schools as well as they had for many years, although this cohort continued to receive single-sex education (as did the earlier cohorts moving through the school) until the end of their GCE examinations at the age of 16.
+In 1977 the last 11+ cohort was admitted but they were only to have one year in the grammar school, as in 1978 the two grammar schools were merged by the LEA, with support from the Governing Body (please see minutes of the Governing Body from the 1970s), into a single comprehensive school, to serve a similar area as the grammar schools, although this cohort continued to receive single-sex education (as did the earlier cohorts moving through the school) until the end of their GCE examinations at the age of 16.

 By 1997, Helsby High School had emerged as one of the most successful schools in the county, based on both academic and non-academic activities.
-The school has continued to live up to the high standards of the grammars that came before it and in 2003 the school was awarded Specialist Science College status.
+In 2003 the school was awarded Specialist Science College status.